visitor information page provides information on the facilities and resources

 PDFs who already hold a CIC work permit who wish to extend their stay

 in Canada, should complete a CIC work

 permit application.
-Additional information on how to change
+Additional information on how to change one’s

-can be found on the CIC Web site.
+on the CIC Web site.

-Non-Canadian visitors who will be receiving research stipends
+Non-Canadian visitors who will be receiving research stipends are required

-payment.
-To apply for a SIN number it is necessary to enter Canada with a ' work permit,
+for a SIN number it is necessary to enter Canada with a ' work permit,

 HRSDC confirmation exempt' or 'study permit'.
 To apply for a SIN number

 you must enter Canada with a ' work permit, HRSDC confirmation exempt'